mmontossi/sidejobs/README.md

 Sidejobs::Job.where(status: 'failing').where('attempts > ?', 3).destroy_all
 ```

-NOTE: Is better to handle management this way to avoid multiple html interfaces.
+NOTE: Is better to do it this way to have the freedom to integrate the code anyway you want.

 ## Credits